ukaszg/hugo-burnz/README.md

 # Theme

-Blank — starter [Hugo](https://gohugo.io/) theme for developers.
+Theme — starter [Hugo](https://gohugo.io/) theme for developers.
 Use it to make your own theme.

 ## Installation